duvandekoker/duvandekoker/README.md

 #### Design principles
 * **Design is a series of intentional decisions** - every project is shaped by a series of decisions, whether those decisions are about meeting agendas, research plans, or what constitutes a minimum-viable product.
 Taking a design approach means identifying opportunities for decision-making, and being intentional about making decisions.
 * **Design depends on context** - what’s the right approach?
 It depends.
 We use design research to better understand the problems we might solve, and the systems those problems connect to.
 We actively validate the success of our solutions through design research.
-* **User-centered design is for people** - We proactively engage with users to understand their needs and determine how well our decisions have met those needs.
+* **User-centered design is for people** - we proactively engage with users to understand their needs and determine how well our decisions have met those needs.
 * **Design is never done** - we don’t have all the answers.
 And that’s okay.
 We take an iterative, cyclical, lean approach.
 We try things out.
 We commit to continuous improvement using critiques, wireframes, prototypes, usability tests, etc.